TykTechnologies/tyk-operator/docs/development.md

 This will create a 3 node cluster; 1 control-plane and 2 worker nodes by using `kind`.

 > **Note**: Kind cluster we create needs host port 7000 and 7200.
-Above command will fail if any of those ports isß used by other service.
+Above command will fail if any of those ports is used by other service.

 > **Note**: On some versions of MacOS, the airdrop receiver may be running on port 7000.
 To turn it off you can toggle the switch in
  System Settings -> General -> Airdrop & Handoff -> Airplay receiver